Chart Color Schemes

 The level of general health in Coconut Grove is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Coconut Grove shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, it has a higher prevalence among older, at-risk cohorts.
+Coconut Grove shows better-than-average health outcomes with lower prevalence of common conditions among its general population.
+However, older and at-risk cohorts have a higher prevalence compared to national averages.

 Frequently Asked Questions - Health